Top 5 Reasons People are Declined for Debt Consolidation Loans

 Banks and credit unions will usually only allow you to borrow up to 40% of your gross annual income for a debt consolidation loan in Canada.
 This means that if you ask a bank for a loan, on paper they will add your proposed loan to your existing debt payments (these are your payments on your existing loans, credit cards, line of credit or mortgage) to see if together they exceed 40% of your income (they call this measurement your Total Debt Service Ratio or TDSR).
 If the new loan puts you over 40%, then you will have to consider applying for smaller loan or no loan at all.

-Solutions Available When Declined for a Debt Consolidation Loan
+Solutions that are Available When You’re Declined for a Debt Consolidation Loan

 If you have been declined for a debt consolidation loan or if you are wondering what someone would do if they are trying to overcome financial problems and are turned down for a consolidation loan, find some answers in the conclusion of this article, the Top 5 Solutions When You Are Declined for a Debt Consolidation Loan.